Skip to main content

-If you run a local business — whether you're a dentist, plumber, lawyer, restaurant owner, or contractor — your website has one job: turn visitors into customers.
+If you run a local business, whether you're a dentist, plumber, lawyer, restaurant owner, or contractor, your website has one job: turn visitors into customers.

 Not impress designers.
 Not win awards.
 Turn visitors into customers.

-After analyzing thousands of local business websites, we've identified the 7 essential elements that separate sites that generate leads from sites that collect dust.
+After analyzing thousands of local business websites, we've identified the 10 essential elements that separate sites that generate leads from sites that collect dust.
 Here's what you need, and more importantly, what's probably missing from yours.

 1. A Clear Value Proposition Above the Fold

 "Above the fold" means the part of your website that's visible without scrolling.
-This is prime real estate — you have about 3 seconds to convince a visitor to stay.
+This is prime real estate.
+You have about 3 seconds to convince a visitor to stay.

 Most small business websites waste this space with a generic stock photo and a vague tagline like "Quality Service You Can Trust."
 That tells the visitor nothing.